 About

-The Center for Women in Technology (CWIT), was established at the University of Maryland Baltimore County (UMBC) in July 1998, dedicated to providing global leadership in achieving women’s full participation in all aspects of information technology (IT).
-In 2006, the the scope of CWIT’s influence at UMBC expanded to include Engineering majors as well.
-In July 2011, the name change from The Center for Women and Information Technology captured the twin threads at the center of CWIT – women and technology – while being broader about the types of technology included.
-Women’s participation in the creation of technology in computing and engineering fields will strengthen the workforce, raise the standard of living for many women, and help to assure that technology addresses women’s needs and expands the possibilities for their lives.
+The Center for Women in Technology (CWIT) was established at the University of Maryland Baltimore County (UMBC) in July 1998.
+Historical structural barriers have made access to our field more challenging for women.
+We are motivated to increase the presence of women and other underrepresented communities because we know that diverse perspectives are specifically connected to the achievement of excellence.
+We are dedicated to providing global leadership in achieving the full participation of students from all backgrounds, regardless of their race, sex, gender, gender identity, and/or national origin.
+In 2006, the scope of CWIT’s influence at UMBC expanded to include Engineering majors as well.
+In July 2011, the name change from The Center for Women and Information Technology captured the twin threads at the center of CWIT – gender diversity and technology – while being broader about the types of technology included.

 CWIT’s Relationship to UMBC:

-CWIT supports UMBC’s commitment to diversity at all levels and its efforts to create a campus community rich in intellectual, cultural, and ethnic diversity.
-CWIT helps the University achieve its regional and national mission by identifying those areas in science, technology, and engineering where women are significantly underrepresented, attracting well-qualified female students to UMBC through special scholarship initiatives such as the CWIT Scholars Program, and working with departments and other campus partners to help make UMBC a welcoming place for women in engineering and information technology.
+CWIT supports UMBC’s commitment to inclusive excellence at all levels and its efforts to create a campus community rich in intellectual, cultural, and ethnic diversity.
+CWIT helps the University fulfill this commitment in several ways.
+First, we target those areas in science, technology, and engineering where there is significant underrepresentation of gender and racial minorities.
+We attract well-qualified students of all backgrounds to UMBC through special scholarship initiatives such as the CWIT Scholars Program.
+We then support the academic and professional success of those students, providing a well-prepared, diverse set of graduates who represent UMBC in the tech workforce.
+We also prepare our students of all backgrounds to be change agents in making their future workplaces more diverse and inclusive.
+Finally, we work with departments and other campus partners to help make UMBC a welcoming place for all students in engineering and information technology.
 CWIT also supports the University in its efforts to attract private and public funding to achieve its mission.